toxicity1985/izberg-api-php/README.md

 ### Simple Order

-Creating an order on Izberg is really easy, the only thing you need is the Item ID, and your customer's informations.
+Creating an order on IZBERG is really easy, the only thing you need is the Item ID, and your customer's informations.

 ```php